 Developing the solution

-Working within Tropiques budget, there were 'must have' features, and 'nice to haves'.
+Working within Tropiques budget, there were 'must haves', and 'nice to haves'.
 To determine what was most important, we did a feature prioritisation on how well each feature met Tropiques design criteria.

-Of the 25 features, we selected the top 3 for the MVP, developed a low fidelity prototype, and put it in front of new target Tropique users to see what they thought.
+Of the 25 features, we selected the top 3 for the MVP, developed wireframes and a low fidelity prototype, and put it in front of new target Tropique users to see what they thought.

 Design backed by Rationale

-People are achieving tasks and finding single cushions far quicker than comparable on the old site.
+People are achieving tasks and finding single cushions 80% quicker than comparable on the old site.

 Tropique hit 80% of their monthly sales average in the first 10 days of the site's launch!
-And the site's being going great ever since.
+And the site's been going great ever since.